 By taking the set of stars as $\mathcal{C}$, \cref{thm:disjoint-union} implies the W[1]-hardness parameterized by distance to star forest.

-\begin{corollary} is W[1]-hard parameterized by distance to star forest (and thus by tree-depth $+$ feedback vertex set number). \end{corollary}
+\begin{corollary} is W[1]-hard parameterized by distance to star forest (and thus by tree-depth $+$ feedback vertex number). \end{corollary}

-If $\mathcal{C}$ is the set of complete graphs, \cref{thm:disjoint-union} implies W[1]-hardness parameterized by cluster vertex deletion number~\cite{mfcs/DouchaK12}.
-In fact, the proof of \cref{thm:disjoint-union} more strongly implies W[1]-hardness parameterized by twin-cover number~\cite{dmtcs/Ganian15}.
+If $\mathcal{C}$ is the set of complete graphs, \cref{thm:disjoint-union} implies W[1]-hardness parameterized by cluster vertex deletion number~\citep{mfcs/DouchaK12}.
+In fact, as we will later see, the proof of \cref{thm:disjoint-union} more strongly implies W[1]-hardness parameterized by twin-cover number~\citep{dmtcs/Ganian15}.

 \begin{corollary} is W[1]-hard parameterized by twin-cover number. \end{corollary}

 For an edge-weighted graph $G = (V,E;\wt)$ with $\wt \colon E \to \Z^{+}$, we define its spanning tree congestion by setting the congestion of an edge $e$ in a spanning tree $T$ of $G$ as $\cng_{G,T}(e) = \wt(E(V(T_{e,1}), V(T_{e,2})))$, where $\wt(F) = \sum_{e \in F} \wt(e)$ for $F \subseteq E$.
 The following proposition provides a connection between the weighted and the unweighted case.